SoftwareAG/sagdevops-cc-server/README.md

 Use of image repositories is discouraged.

-If you want to upload SAG Installer images to Command Central place the image .zip files under _./images_/products folder and run:
+If you want to upload SAG Installer images to Command Central place the image .zip files under _./images_/products folder.

-If you want to upload SAG Update Manager images place the image .zip files under _./images/fixes_ folder and run:
+If you want to upload SAG Update Manager images place the image .zip files under _./images/fixes_ folder.

 You can customize the location of the images folder in [environments/default/env.properties](environments/default/env.properties)